Make some lemonade from the lemons that the market has given to your portfolio by “harvesting” some losses. This will reduce your tax bill next year.

 When to Harvest Losses

 Although it’s generally not a good idea to sell a security strictly for tax reasons, the tax implications of trading can and should be included in your consideration of whether and when to sell.
-If you invest in individual securities, you will not be able to buy them back within 30 days (see “wash sale rule” below), but you might be able to invest in something roughly similar (such as another stock in the same industry).
-However, if you invest using index funds, such as ETFs, it is fairly easy to maintain essentially the same economic exposure while taking advantage of loss harvesting opportunities by switching to another fund that uses a slightly different underlying index.
+If you invest in individual securities, you will not be able to buy them back within 30 days (see “wash sale rule” below), but you might be able to invest in something roughly similar (such as a similar ETF or fund or another stock in the same industry).
+If you invest using index funds, such as ETFs, it is especially easy to maintain essentially the same economic exposure while taking advantage of loss harvesting opportunities by switching to another fund that uses a slightly different underlying index.

 Because of the trading expenses and record keeping hassles involved, you will only want to do tax-loss harvesting when the benefits are large enough to make it worth the effort.
 And of course, tax-loss harvesting is something you will only want to do in a taxable account--it's not for your IRA or 401(k).
 A very large drop in the market like we have recently experienced makes it more likely that you may have sizable losses on positions that were purchased within the past year—the ones that would qualify as short-term.
 These are the most valuable from a tax standpoint.